 We all have a toiletry bag that’s a part of most people’s packing gear.
 However, the hanging design takes the concept to a new level.
-What I love about my hanging bag is that once you get where you are going, you can just hang it on the back of your bathroom door.
+I love my hanging bag because once you get where you are going, you can hang it on the back of your bathroom door.
 It saves a ton of space and allows you to organize all of your products.

 This gadget comes in handy if you find yourself unable to find bottled water or get stuck and run out of water.
 The LifeStraw is a cheap and eco-friendly alternative, and it’ll take up very little space in your bag.

 In the last 30 years, I have probably purchased at least 20 luggage sets and various one-offs.
 I’ve tried every mainstream brand.
 We converted to Samsonite about five years ago.
-Samsonite is the only, stress only luggage we now use and for a good reason.
-These products last, they go the distance.
+Samsonite is the only stress-only luggage we now use, and for a good reason.
+These products last.
+They go the distance.
 I travel at least 12 times a year for work alone.
 I was replacing a bag a year just due to wear and tear.
 Samsonite might seem expensive, but luggage is a product that is you get what you pay for.

 We have a couple of sets in different sizes for different purposes.
 For example, I need a cabin size for work.
 We both need cabin size for weekends.
 For long-haul trips, we needed significant, durable hard side locking cases with 360 mobility.
 We own two sets of the soft side, and I have a hard red side, and Brian has an orange hard size.